Olive-Njoroge/ResponsiveWebDesign/README.md

 "# ResponsiveWebDesign"

-It's responsive acreoss different screens and i didn't have to use AI🥳🥳🥳
+It's responsive across different screens and i didn't have to use AI🥳🥳🥳